WentseChen/Verlog_blogpost/index.md

   * Replace invalid actions with a default action: When the LLM outputs an invalid action, the environment rejects it and executes a predefined default action instead.
 Simultaneously, we replace the invalid action with the default one before appending it to the history buffer.
 This prevents the agent from mimicking the invalid action in subsequent steps.

   We observe that truncating the trajectory upon encountering an invalid action leads to worse performance.
 Replacing invalid actions with a default action yields better results.
 In this work, we apply a 0.1 penalty to invalid actions.
 However, with a high valid action ratio, the format penalty has minimal impact on overall performance.

 * **Reward:**
     Rewards are rule-based and provided by the environment.
-In BabyAI and BabaIsAI, the reward (ranging from 0 to 1) is only available at the end of the trajectory.
-Longer trajectories generally get lower rewards.

-    Here, We adopt a **binary trajectory-level reward** scheme: 1 for success trajectory, 0 for failure trajectory.
-Combined with dual-discount GAE, this ensures earlier steps in suboptimal trajectories get lower credit than those in optimal ones.
+In BabyAI and BabaIsAI, we adopt a binary trajectory-level reward scheme: 1 for success trajectory, 0 for failure trajectory.
+Combined with dual-discount GAE, this setup ensures that earlier steps in suboptimal trajectories receive lower credit compared to those in optimal ones.
+For Crafter, we use the native environment rewards directly.

 * **Batch Environment:**
     Our framework supports asynchronous rollouts and works with any environment using the OpenAI Gym interface.
 Each training batch size is: `n_env` × `e_len`, where:
     * `n_env` = number of parallel environments
     * `e_len` = episode length per rollout

     Note: `e_len` can be smaller than the environment's trajectory length.
 For example, we set `e_len = 8` and max trajectory length = 128 in BabyAI.
 For early truncated trajectories, we leverage the value function to guide the training process.
-We find that using `e_len = 8`, `n_env = 32` performs better than `e_len = 16`, `n_env = 16`.

 ### Algorithm